bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 This page explains how to define, deploy, export and import Business Data Model (BDM) and how these objects can be used in processes.

-The business data model is the definition of the business data that is shared by processes and process-based applications in a tenant.
-This page explains how to define the business data model and how to deploy it.
+The Business Data Model is the definition of the business data that is shared by processes and process-based applications in a tenant.
+This page explains how to define the Business Data Model and how to deploy it.
 After the model is defined, you can use it to [specify the business data used in a process](specify-data-in-a-process-definition.md).

 ## Business data model (BDM)